Ruuucker/Ruuucker.github.io/_posts/articles/UEFI/2019-07-25-EDK2 Compiler Information and CI Concerns.md

 If you have not built your environment, you can find the page that discusses how to do that (for Linux) here: [Setting Up a Linux Build Environment for EFI]({{ site.baseurl }}/articles/Setting-Up-a-Linux-Build-Environment-for-EFI/ "Setting Up a Linux Build Environment for EFI").

-This page documents everything noteworthy that we have found so far.
-It will be updated as we find other interesting things.

 # Compiler Flags